Why This Matters

 Producers

-- Critical for carbon fixation—remove CO2 from the atmosphere and produce the oxygen other organisms need to survive
+- Critical for carbon fixation.
+They remove CO2โ from the atmosphere and produce the oxygen other organisms need for cellular respiration.

 Consumers

-- Heterotrophs that obtain energy by eating other organisms—classified as herbivores (eat producers), carnivores (eat other consumers), or omnivores (eat both)
+- Heterotrophs that obtain energy by eating other organisms.
+They're classified as herbivores (eat producers), carnivores (eat other consumers), or omnivores (eat both).

-- Transfer energy up trophic levels, though only about 10% of energy moves from one level to the next due to metabolic losses
+- Transfer energy up trophic levels, though only about 10% of energy moves from one level to the next.
+The rest is lost as heat through cellular respiration and other metabolic processes.

-- Shape community structure through predation, competition, and herbivory—their feeding choices control population sizes throughout the food web
+- Shape community structure through predation, competition, and herbivory.
+Their feeding choices help control population sizes throughout the food web.

 Decomposers

-- Essential for nutrient cycling—without decomposers, dead matter would accumulate and nutrients would remain locked in organic forms
+- Essential for nutrient cycling.
+Without decomposers, dead matter would pile up and nutrients would stay locked in organic forms, unavailable to living organisms.

-- Connect the end of food chains back to the beginning—making nutrients available for producers to use again
+- Connect the end of food chains back to the beginning, making nutrients available for producers to absorb and use again.

 The Stage: Abiotic Components